malin-nilsson/ICED-LandingPage/README.md

 # iced
 Website for ICED - the cafe for iced coffee addicts

-Built with HTML, SASS and a little bit of Typescript.
+Built with HTML, SASS and some JavaScript.

+## tools
+HTML5, CSS3, SASS, Bootstrap, JavaScript.